RIDOY-ZZAMAN/Data-Visualization-Task/README.md

 ## After that

-run the command > npm install
-to install all the required dependencies after that run the command > yarn start
+run the command > "npm install" to install all the required dependencies after that run the command > "yarn start"

 ### `yarn start`